The Best Diaper Caddy Organizers We've Actually Used

 This post contains affiliate links.
 If you buy through them, we may earn a small commission at no extra cost to you.Learn more.

-If you only read one line: get a structured felt caddy with a removable divider.
+Our pick, if you don’t read another word: a structured felt caddy with a removable divider.
 We’d buy the Parker Baby caddy again without hesitation.
 It’s the one that survived months of daily use in our house and still looks presentable when guests come over.

-A diaper caddy is really just a portable version of your changing station: diapers, wipes, cream and a change of clothes in one grab-and-go basket, so a diaper change doesn’t require being in one specific room.
-The three we tested cover the three basic material approaches (structured felt, rigid plastic, and woven rope), since material is what actually decides how a caddy looks, cleans, and holds up over time.
+A diaper caddy is really just a portable version of your changing station.
+Diapers, wipes, cream and a change of clothes, all in one grab-and-go basket, so a diaper change doesn’t require being in one specific room.
+The three we tested cover the three basic material approaches: structured felt, a structured fabric basket, and woven rope.
+Material is what actually decides how a caddy looks, cleans, and holds up over time.

 | Caddy | Material | Best for | Price range | Our verdict |